vinaycreations/vinaycreations.github.io/project2.md

 - **Stochastic Modeling** is employed, where trade outcomes (win or loss) are randomly generated based on known probabilities (win probability), and account equity is adjusted based on these outcomes and the defined reward-to-risk ratio.
 - The simulation considers **Expected Values** principles by using the win probability and the reward-to-risk ratio to model potential outcomes over a large number of trades.

-**Outputs**:
-- **Distribution of Simulated Outcomes:** A histogram displaying the distribution of all simulation results, helping traders visualize the spread of potential account equity outcomes.
-- **Probability of Positive Equity:** The percentage of simulations that end with a final equity greater than the starting capital, representing the likelihood of achieving a profitable outcome.
-- **Probability of Negative Equity:** The percentage of simulations that result in a final equity less than or equal to the starting capital, indicating the likelihood of a loss.
-- **Largest Drawdown:** The maximum observed decline in equity during the simulation period, helping traders understand the worst-case scenario for their strategy.
-- **Largest Gain:** The maximum observed gain in equity during the simulation, showing the best potential outcome in the simulations.
-- **95% Confidence Interval:** The lower and upper bounds of final equity after all simulations, representing the range in which the trader can expect their final equity to fall with 95% confidence.
-- **Maximum Consecutive Wins:** The highest number of consecutive wins observed in the simulations, providing insight into how often the trader can expect streaks of positive outcomes.
-- **Maximum Consecutive Losses:** The highest number of consecutive losses observed in the simulations, highlighting the potential frequency of losing streaks and helping traders prepare for periods of drawdown.

 ## 📊Example: Implementation and Interpretation
 **Step 1: Define Inputs**
 ```r